RitvikChouhan/Spotify_Analysis/README.md

  Spotify Tracks Dataset
-This dataset provides a collection of Spotify tracks from 125 unique genres, enriched with various audio features.
-It’s designed for exploring music trends, analyzing audio characteristics, and studying genre-specific traits.
-The data is provided in CSV format, making it easy to load and analyze.

 📂 Dataset Overview
 Each row in the dataset represents a single Spotify track, complete with metadata and audio analysis features.
 With tracks from diverse genres, this dataset offers a rich resource for music analysis.